 The Company has established a compensation structure that is designed to maintain and create a sense of ownership.
 Local management is awarded meaningful cash bonuses and stock options for exceptional performance when achieving specified earnings objectives.
 The Company has also structured a stock option program which awards options over a two year period to most full-time employees based upon the performance of their local business during the period.
-As a result, all management and most full-time ic, all management and most rull employees have the opportunity to increase their personal net worth through strong local and corporate performance.
+As a result, all management and most full-time employees have the opportunity to increase their personal net worth through strong local and corporate performance.